Defy1x/c08-cas-new-portfolio/requirements/README.md

 Your updated portfolio should:

-1. Display your full name, email, and phone number (need to do)
+1. Display your full name, email, and phone number (Done)

 2. Have links to your GitHub profile and LinkedIn profile (DONE)

-3. Have a link to a downloadable PDF of your resume (need to do)
+3. Have a link to a downloadable PDF of your resume (DONE)

 4. Display at least 2 examples of student work from either deployed projects or homeworks.
 For each project, make sure you have the following: (need to do)